GuyKoch23/networks_1/Readme.md

 ### Communication Flow

 1. **Login Phase**:
+   - Once the client accepted by server's listening socket the server sends the message: `Welcome!
+Please log in.`
    - The client must authenticate by sending a username and password.
    - Credentials are sent in the following format:
      - **Username**: `User: <username>`